Maxvyr/PokedexComposeRetrofit/README.md

 ## Pull Request

-- If you want to help for add new API or other, you are welcome ;)
+- If you want to help you are welcome ;)

 ## Crypto Tips